ace4port/shorten/README.md

 ## Step 5: Polishing & Custom domain

-- Link user to urls and limit
+- Link user to urls and implement limit
 - Loading and error handle
 - Urls - edit and delete